 Managing Overlapping Rules

-If you have a merchant-specific rule (e.g., “Always approve ‘Greenwood School Canteen’”) and a general amount rule (e.g., “Approve anything under KES 100”), the merchant-specific rule takes precedence.
+If you have a merchant-specific rule (e.g., “Always approve ‘Greenwood School Canteen’”) and a general amount rule (e.g., “Approve anything under the equivalent of 100 in your local currency”), the merchant-specific rule takes precedence.
 This allows you to authorize larger payments for specific essential services—like school fees or specialized subscriptions—without opening up the wallet to large expenditures elsewhere.

 By layering these rules, you reduce the “parental friction” of daily digital finance while teaching your children how to manage their daily limits within a safe environment.